CoderDojoStirling/coderdojo-scriptcraft-server/README.md

 Before class, there's a few things to sort/check:

-* Enable the classroom plugin on the server
+* Enable the Scriptcraft classroom plugin on the Minecraft server
-* Check you can run Javascript on the server
 * Check you can connect your Minecraft client to the server
+* Check you can run Javascript from your Minecraft client
 * Check you can copy a Minecraft mod into the server-shared directory, and that it runs.

 ```
 # NOTE: we will refer to your Minecraft username as $username
 #
-# Enable the Scriptcraft classroom plugin
+# = Enable the Scriptcraft classroom plugin on the Minecraft server =
+#
 # More info at: https://github.com/walterhiggins/ScriptCraft/blob/master/docs/API-Reference.md#classroom-plugin
 # From the minecraft server console, run..
 # jsp classroom on
 #
-# Check you can connect your Minecraft client to the server
+# = Check you can connect your Minecraft client to the server =
 #
 # First, open a new terminal and grab the server ip address (i.e of the vm)
 # vagrant ssh